-Connect diverse K-12 students and collegiate researchers to engage in community-based education and research.
+Connect diverse K-12 students and active researchers to engage in community-based education and research.

 - Community: bringing together people of diverse backgrounds, skills, and interests to create inclusive research and learning environments